A calling from the Moon

 Produced during Masaha residency, Misk art institute, Riyadh, Saudi Arabia

-Using technical drawings that employ the language of science and archaeology, the artist studied the topology of the two landscapes in relation to one another, and as one another.
-The sculptures are abstractions of lab equipment, suspended between the found and the produced.
-Through the presentation of found material, photographic investigation and exploration of the interconnectivity between seemingly disparate landscapes, the artist blurs the lines between reality and fiction.
+The sculptures are abstractions of lab equipment.
+Through the presentation of found material, photographic investigation and exploration of the interconnectivity between seemingly disparate landscapes, the project blurs the lines between reality and fiction.